When Zillow Group pivoted from an advertising-based business model to algorithm-based home-flipping in 2018, its executives knew this day would come.

 “We’re looking to move it as quickly as possible and earn our money off the transaction fee,” Barton said last month.
 “And ultimately because this transaction sits at the nexus of all of these adjacent markets that we know so well, that are big businesses in and of itself, they’re dying to be integrated into one thing.”

-The region is so gargantuan, according to Wacksman, that Zillow plans to open one office in Glendale, the other in Irvine, to handle newly hired field staff who will fan out across the region to snap photos of homes, and generally kick the tires to see what’s under the hood before Zillow makes an offer.
+The region is so gargantuan, according to Wacksman, that Zillow plans to open one office in Glendale and the other in Irvine, to handle newly hired field staff who will fan out across the region to snap photos of homes, and generally kick the tires to see what’s under the hood before Zillow makes an offer.

-The expansion plans are daunting.
+The plans to scale are daunting.

 “To be honest, it’s an unknown, given that this is a considerably larger market than all others, Maseredjian said.
 “All we have are these submarkets and neighborhoods with different nuances.
 It’ll be interesting.
 We are prepared for everything.”

 Zillow is initially targeting certain zip codes and neighborhoods in San Gabriel Valley, Pasadena, Monrovia, Glendale, Burbank, parts of Hollywood, Long Beach, Culver City and West Hollywood, according to Wacksman.

 Wacksman declined to state how much capital Zillow has set aside for its L.A. operations.
 However, Zillow secured an additional $500 million undrawn credit line in October, bringing its total credit capacity to $1.5 billion to support its Zillow Offers business, he said.
 Its total liquidity with cash and other investments is double that amount.